 4. Do you need to Sell your property to fund the purchase?

 If you require to sell your existing property to fund your purchase again you’ll need to ensure this is stipulated in your offer.
 Whilst this can make your offer less desirable you can combat this by providing plenty detail regarding your sale such as- are you on the market?
 Have you secured a purchaser?
 Have you concluded missives/ exchanged contracts?
 Have you agreed a Date of Entry?
 The more clarification you can provide the less apprehensive a seller will be in accepting your offer.

-As Solicitor Estate Agents Hastings Legal are bound by a strict Code of Conduct issued by our professional body The Law Society of Scotland in relation to Gazumping, Gazundering and Closing Dates; you can read more here
+As Hastings Legal are Solicitor Estate Agents we are bound by a strict Code of Conduct issued by our professional body, The Law Society of Scotland, in relation to Gazumping, Gazundering and Closing Dates; you can read more here

 © Hastings Legal June 2020